ewmorr/neonectria_SNP/SNP_qual_filter/README.SNP_filtering.Nf.md

 - the largest effect will be on the change in QD,which retains more SNPs with the GATK rec.
 There is a long tail (skew) and the SPANDx filter of QD > 10 is about halfway through.
 Not a huge effect (visually) and we can likely take the GATK rec, based on increasing the MQ filter (note that a QUAL filter of min 30 has been performed automatically as GATK rec'd; this is the locus level quality score, so feeds QD), and then performing subsequent depth based filtering.
 Filter at GATK recs across the board

-Terminology from "loci you're looking for" paper locus, SNP (a position in the genome across individuals) individual (a sample) genotype (ind x locus)
+Terminology from "loci you're looking for" paper
+- locus, SNP (a position in the genome across individuals)
+- individual (a sample)
+- genotype (ind x locus)

 1. First filter loci based on GATK recs, minor allele count (mac >= 2), biallelic only (the latter two with vcftools) AND
 2. apply depth filters either across sequencing libraries or per individual; can apply DP filters based on individual mean or library wide mean; standard approach is to apply genotype DP filters based on mean across a sample set, or in this case across the library (i.e., filter genotypes within an individual based on the lib wise mean values)
     - There are some strong library based effects on both locus DP and individual DP.
 Follow above, i.e., filter whole loci based on lib-wise
     - locus DP across libraries
-# The following need to be updated based on excluding NA values (but they are basically the same either way)
 ```
     libOne  libTwo  libThree    libFour
 max (min is 0)   840.7727 1840.81  2335.5   2264.636